zooniverse/front-end-monorepo/packages/lib-classifier/src/helpers/formatTimeStamp/README.md

 E.g. `0.287` or `0.962`

 **duration:** Optional.
 Type: number.
-This is the total length of the video.
+This is the total length of the video, in seconds.
 This must be a number.

 E.g. `4.025` or `8.480`